oadultradeepfield/oadultradeepfield/src/content/blog/2025-08-12-it2900-week1/index.md

 This is a new series of blog posts where I **share** the lessons I **learned** from the course **IT2900 AY2025/26 Semester 1**.
 This course is about **technical management and leadership**.
-Every week, we need to write a reflection to answer the prompt given by the teaching team, which is meant to help us **strengthen our critical thinking** and **understand ourselves better** as a person and as a leader. <!-- truncate -->
+Every week, we need to write a reflection to answer the prompt given by the teaching team, which is meant to help us **strengthen our critical thinking** and **understand ourselves better** as a person and as a leader.

 I had the idea of writing this blog post also because I haven't **posted a new blog** for a while.
 Since this course forces me to write more, I will just **share what I learned** in the course here on my website.
 Sometimes, I may even **expand further** beyond what I actually submitted in class.
 After all, it helps me understand myself better anyway.